lobaro/FreeRTOS-rust/README.md

  simplify the usage of [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) in embedded applications written in Rust.

-But in contrast to freertos.rs this crate differs in these points:
+In contrast to freertos.rs this crate differs in these points:

 - The application `main()` entry point is written in Rust.
 - The FreeRTOS scheduler can be started from Rust.